Sunday, November 22, 2009

 1/4 teaspoon black pepper

-3 ounces sourdough b
+3 ounces sourdough bread, torn into pieces

 1 teaspoon butter, melted